SalvatoreFadda/smemo-multi-modal-interface/README.md

 # SMEMO - a Multi-modal Interface Promoting Children's Creation of Personal Conversational Agents

-This repository contains the implementation of SMEMO (university project concluded with paper publication), a multi-modal interactive application designed for children.
+This repository contains the implementation of SMEMO, a multi-modal interactive application designed for children.
 This project was developed as part of research exploring conversational user interfaces for young users.

+## Univerity Course Project
+Course: Advanced User Interfaces - Politecnico di Milano Concluded with paper publication

 ## Authors